mcltn/invoiceAnalysisV2/type2output.md

 | PaaS_YYYY-MM  | True | --no-reconcilliation | Table matching portal PaaS COS charges on RECURRING invoice PaaS for that month, which are included in that months SLIC/CFTS invoice.
 PaaS Charges are typically consolidated into one amount for type1, though the detail is provided at a service level on this tab to faciliate reconcillation.
 PaaS charges are for usage 2 months in arrears.
 | Credit-YYYY-MM |  True | --no-reconcilliation | Table of Credit Invoics to their corresponding IBM SLIC/CFTS invoice(s).

+### Summary Tabs
-**Tabs which are created with range of months displayed as columns in each tab**
+Tabs are created to summarize usage data based on SLIC invoice month.
+If a range of months is specified, months are displayed as columns in each tab and can be used to compare month to month changes

 | Tab Name                | Default | flag to change default | Description of Tab
 |-------------------------|---------|------------------------|-------------------